For all those who want to enjoy nature, history and heritage, we present a good plan, which is to make known with this tour the Real Sites

 En Villacastín, located in a strategic crossing of old muleteer routes, reached its splendor in the s.
 XVI, with the boom of the manufacture of wool, being famous its cloths of great quality that competed with those of the own Segovia.
 It has a rich monumental heritage headed by the majestic Church of San Sebastian, called the "Cathedral of the Sierra"; in Gothic and Renaissance style it was the work of Fray Antonio de Villacastín and Rodrigo Gil de Hontañón.
 In his interior they emphasize important altarpieces and artistic works.
 Several emblazoned houses and the Convent of Santa Clara of the s.
 XVII, complete a highly recommended visit.

-We passed Navas de San Antonio and we can deviate to El Espinar, located in the area of pine forests where there is news that already in the s.
-XIII enjoyed here the kings of a hunting ground.
-In his church of San Eutropio, from the s.
-XII, XIV and XVI the size of the titular saint and an altarpiece of the s.
+We passed Navas de San Antonio and we can deviate to El Espinar, nestled in a pine forest area where there is news that already in the s.
+XIII the kings enjoyed here a hunting ground.
+In its church of San Eutropio, from the s.
+XII, XIV and XVI the carving of the titular saint and an altarpiece from the s.
 XVI attributed to A. Sánchez Coello.
-Already in San Rafael, known as the "Spanish Switzerland" for its early tourist development of the early s.
-XX, we witnessed the bustle of cars and pedestrians, heirs of the ancient movement of horse and mule vehicles that traveled along the Camino Real, being the origin of the town an inn that was built around a hermitage dedicated to San Rafael, which was service to the carreteros that circulated from the Court to the Segovian areas of grain supply.
-With time, Fernando VI prepared this road to comfortably access the Royal Sites from Madrid, adorning with a stone lion in the Alto de los Leones, the inscription that commemorates it.
+Already in San Rafael, known as the "Spanish Switzerland" for its early tourist development in the early s.
+XX, we witnessed the bustle of cars and passersby, heirs of the old traffic of horse and mule vehicles that traveled along the Camino Real, the origin of the population being an inn that was built around a hermitage dedicated to San Rafael, which gave service to the carters that circulated from the Court to the Segovian grain supply areas.
+Over time, Fernando VI prepared this path to comfortably access the Royal Sites from Madrid, adorning with a stone lion at Alto de los Leones, the inscription that commemorates it.

-We continue until Revenga to deviate by a secondary road until La Granja of San Ildefonso, and let us be surprised by the greatness of the set built in the s.
-XVIII, integrated by palace, collegiate church, gardens, sculptures and fountains with water games, that Felipe V ordered to create like balsam against his neurasthenia.
-Three centuries later, it maintains intact its power of suggestion.
-The monumental legacy is spread by the population in the Casa de los Oficios, the Casa de Canónigos, Casa de los Infantes, Cuartel de la Guardia de Corps and the Real Fábrica de Cristales.
-We approach the neighboring palace of Valsaín, which Felipe II ordered to be built on an old hunt of Enrique IV, but its stones were reused for the Palace of La Granja and we can only enjoy the romantic silhouette of its ruins.
+We continue until Revenga to deviate by a secondary road until La Granja of San Ildefonso, and let us be surprised by the greatness of the complex built in the s.
+XVIII, made up of a palace, collegiate church, gardens, sculptures and fountains with water features, which Felipe V had created as a balm against his neurasthenia.
+Three centuries later, its power of suggestion remains intact.
+The monumental legacy extends through the population in the House of Trades, the House of Canons, House of the Infants, Barracks of the Corps Guard and the Royal Glass Factory.
+We approach the neighboring palace of Valsaín, which Felipe II ordered to be built on an old hunting ground of Enrique IV but its stones were reused for the Palace of La Granja and we can only enjoy the romantic silhouette of its ruins.
 To delve further into the royal buildings and their leisure activities you can walk the old path of the Royal Fisheries that runs along the river, from Valsain to the pontoon marsh.
 It is a path of 12 km, stone paved with granite slabs and enabled with bridges, which allowed Carlos III to enjoy the comfort of fishing and us a pleasant walk.